 An emphasis on problem solving

-Data analysis skills are only the beginning of what a data scientist needs.
-Data scientists often need to start by creatively looking at the problem and understanding how to resolve it in order to achieve business goals.
+Data scientists need a much wider skillset basis than statistics or data analysis; data scientists often need to start by creatively looking at the problem and understanding how to resolve it in order to achieve business goals.
 As a result, expectations are growing that data scientists will bring domain expertise, communication skills and an innovative mindset to the table as well.

 AI knowledge more important than ever